0xjjpa/Geomit/README.md

 ## Limitations

+Currently Geomit relies heavily in your OSX and Ruby to get your github username, your contributors.geojson file (if any) and other data.
+For the moment, it only works with a github domain (it's not too hard to update the regex that parses this, but wasn't a priority, as the maps are only parsed by Github)

 Geomit requires the usage of Ruby for connecting to TCP as part of a Pre-commit hook.
 Future releases might include other languages version.

 Since it's a Chrome Extension, it also requires Google Chrome.
 However, being a [packaged app](http://developer.chrome.com/apps/about_apps.html), its limitations are not as bad as the ones from a Chrome Extension such as needing Google Chrome open.
 As long as Geomit is open, it can perform all the required actions to retrieve your location.